 Frying pans are an essential kitchen utensil in many households, restaurants, and cafes.
 Perhaps you need to replace your old frying pan or are setting up your first kitchen in your new apartment or home.

-Deciding which fry pan to buy can be time-consuming due to the abundance of options.
-Should it be cast iron, carbon steel, stainless steel or nonstick?
+Choosing a frying pan can be time-consuming due to the abundance of options.
+Should it be cast iron, carbon steel, stainless steel, or nonstick?

 Which frying pan do you need?

 The type of cooking you will be using the pan for is an important consideration when selecting a fry pan.
 The best pans for frying and searing are cast iron, carbon steel or stainless steel.

 Cast iron pans can be used to sear, sauté, braise, fry, and bake food.

 Since stir fry requires high heat, a carbon steel frying pan is a great choice with stainless steel as a runner up.
 Carbon steel pans can also be used to sear or char.